Axiomatic Analysis of Medial Centrality Measures: Axiomatization of t-Betweenness Centrality

 \end{axiom}

 \begin{axiom} (Direct Link Domination) For every graph $G=(V, E) \in \mathcal{G}_t$ with weights $b$ such that $(v, t), (v, u) \in E$, $u \neq t$ and node $w \in V$:

 \end{axiom}

-\emph{Symmetry} states that if there is only one source node, then reversing the graph and swapping the source and target nodes does not change centralities in the graph.
-Note that this operation applies only if the reversed graph belongs to $\mathcal{G}_s$, i.e., node $s$ which is the target in this graph is reachable from every node.
+\emph{Symmetry} states that if there is only one source node, then reversing the graph and swapping source and target nodes does not change centralities in the graph.
+Note that this operation applies only if the reversed graph belongs to $\mathcal{G}_s$, i.e., node $s$ which is the target in the reversed graph is reachable from every node.
 It is suitable when data packets would be transferred through the same paths from the target to the source in the reversed network.
-This is true if data packets goes through the shortest paths.
+This is true if data packets go through the shortest paths.
 However, it is not the case for the random walk, for which some paths would be used more often in the reversed network than in the original one.

 \emph{Direct Link Domination} states that if from $v$ there is a direct connection to $t$, then we can delete other outgoing edges of $v$.
 This captures the assumption that a node which can send a data packet directly to the target will do so.
+For example, when sending parcels through the transportation network it is natural to anticipate that the logistics company will choose the direct connection whenever it is possible.
 At the same time, the axiom does not impose any restrictions on the behavior of packets in other nodes.
-This property is clearly satisfied if the whole route of the data packet is planned optimally, as in t-Betweenness and t-Stress Centralities, but is violated if the data packets travel randomly and could miss a direct connection, as in t-Random Walk Betweenness Centrality and t-PageRank.

-Figure~\ref{fig:B_axioms} illustrates both axioms.
-While t-Betweenness Centrality does not change in all graphs, t-PageRank of node $v$ does change.
-Specifically, we have $PR^t_v(G,b)=PR^t_v(G_2,b)=1/2$, but $PR^s_v(G_1,b)=2/3$.